benjamin-burns/ezgrid/README.md

 Grid search output saved at `saveDir/gridSearchName`.
 Execution fails if the directory already exists, unless save overwrite option `-o` is enabled.

 ### `script` (string)
-Path to the python script to execute for each hyperparameter combination.
+Path to the Python script to execute for each hyperparameter combination.

 ### `hyperparameters` (object)
 Dictionary of hyperparameters to sweep.
 Each key is the hyperparameter name, and the value is a list hyperparameter levels.
 Hyperparameter values will be passed as _keyword command-line arguments_ to `script`.
 Non-hyperparameter script arguments can also be included here as lists with one element.